 "Was there an infraction?"
 This is the first question that needs to be answered.
 If Jacques de La Palice happened to be a tournament director, he would not say it better.
-It is clear and intuitive when we are establishing if a certain action is a mistaken bid of mistaken explanation, or if a player might have based his call or play on UI available to him, but generically speaking it is something that needs to be addressed first and foremost by the TD on every table call.
+It is clear and intuitive when we are establishing if a certain action is a mistaken bid of mistaken explanation, or if a player might have based his call or play on UI available to him, but generically speaking it is something that needs to be addressed first and foremost by the TD on every table call, and that sometimes is easier said than done.